FAIZAN101013/ShopNGo/backend/NOTES.md

 [x] Middleware to protect routes
 [x] Orders API
-[x] Connect React to the API and delete the localStorage account code [ ] Admin pages: add products, move an order to SHIPPED [ ] Real payments instead of the Stripe placeholder
+[x] Connect React to the API and delete the localStorage account code [ ] Real payments instead of the Stripe payment link
-[ ] Deploy
+[ ] Delete images from Cloudinary when a product stops using them
 ```

 ---

-## 15. How to actually remember all this
+## 18. How to actually remember all this

 I do not need to memorise it.
 Professional developers look this up all the
 time.
 What matters is knowing the **shape** of the answer, so I know what to